Roger Hodgson: 1969–1983: Supertramp

-After the break-up of Argosy, Hodgson, responding to an advert placed in Melody Maker by Rick Davies, auditioned for the guitarist spot in the progressive rock band Supertramp.
+After the break-up of Argosy, Hodgson, responding to an advertisement placed in Melody Maker by Rick Davies, auditioned for the guitarist spot in the progressive rock band Supertramp.
 Similar to fellow British prog rockers Genesis' search for a new lead vocalist, 93 guitarists auditioned before Hodgson was chosen for the role, but when Richard Palmer arrived the next day to audition for the same spot, Hodgson agreed to learn bass instead.

 All the songs on Supertramp's self-titled first album, released in 1970, were composed by Hodgson, Davies, and Palmer.
 Hodgson and Davies collaborated on the composing while Palmer wrote the lyrics.
 Palmer left shortly after the album's recording, allowing Hodgson to switch back to guitar (as well as providing keyboards with Davies).
 From their second album Indelibly Stamped forward, Hodgson and Davies wrote separately with each singing lead vocals on their own compositions.
 Crime of the Century, released in 1974, was the first of their albums to feature the line-up of Hodgson, Davies and new members Bob Siebenberg (drums), Dougie Thomson (bass) and John Helliwell (saxophone, clarinet, keyboards, backing vocals).

 This line-up would remain unchanged for the remainder of Hodgson's tenure in the group.
 Hodgson's song "Dreamer" became the band's first hit and drove the album to the tops of the charts.
 It was one of the first keyboard songs Hodgson wrote on his new Wurlitzer piano that he bought when he was 19 years old.
 "Dreamer" was written after setting the keyboard up at his mother's house, at the first opportunity he had to play it.

 At the time, Hodgson had a two-track tape recorder and made a "very magical" demo of the song on the spot with multiple vocal harmonies, using tin cans, lampshades and cardboard boxes for percussion.
-Hodgson has expressed that he loves playing the song in concert because it "just brings out the dreamer in everyone.
+He has said he loves playing the song in concert because it "just brings out the dreamer in everyone.
 So often we let go of that side of ourselves and it kind of reminds the audience and reminds me when I'm singing it, too, to keep that place in us alive."
 The follow-up Crisis?
 What Crisis?, their first album to be recorded in the US, was released in 1975.
 The album charted on both the UK Top Twenty and the US Top Fifty.